A Complete Guide to Belgrade, Serbia

 Best Things to See in Belgrade

-One of my favourite ways to see a new city is to start with a free (by donation) walking tour to get to the lay of the land and learn the history.
-That way, you can see all the highlights, and then decide what you want to go back and see more of.
-Usually, these tour guides are locals and are fonts of knowledge, and can also give great recommendations for museums, food and other further activities depending on what you’re interested in.
+One of my favourite ways to see a new city is to start with a walking tour to get to the lay of the land and learn the history.
+That way, you can see the main highlights and then decide what you want to go back and see more of.
+Usually, these tour guides are locals and are fonts of knowledge and can also give great recommendations for museums, food and other further activities depending on what you’re interested in.

 Republic Square